 - Terminals or NPCs on each planet.

-- the terminals in the Supplies section of your faction’s fleet.
+- the terminals in the Supplies section of your Imperial or Republic Fleet.
 The mission can automatically transport you to the location for that Heroic.

 - the Activity Pane (Ctrl+G).
 However @rebelrealcanon points out that

 “it WILL always zap you to the location of the terminal – even if you’re only 10 meters away from the terminal.
 So it’s best not to click it until you’re ready to jump there.
 Also, the activity pane doesn’t include starter planet heroics (though the terminal on the fleet does)”